arculus07/Vacation-Calendar/README.md

 * Holiday and festival data provided by [Calendarific API](https://calendarific.com/).
 * Background video sourced from [Pexels](https://www.pexels.com/).
-* Initial frontend scaffolding assisted by Google’s Gemini.
+* Most of the frontend scaffolding assisted by Google’s Gemini and some of the Backend by ChatGPT.

 ---